Getting Started with 3D Printing

 I Am Looking for Durable and Strong 3D Prints

-If you need some heat resistance with your strong print, then we would definitely suggest checking out either ABS, ASA, or anything in our Fiberon Engineering product family.
+If you need some heat resistance along with strength in your print, we definitely suggest checking out either ABS, ASA, or any product in our Fiberon™ Engineering product family.

 What Materials Work on My Printer?